1: Deduction or investment?

 13: Do I need to create a CVR number to deduct job expenses?

-Can I deduct my expenses on a job.
-It could be the following: Food expenses, Bridge fees, accommodation.
-Is it all deductible or do I have to create CVR to be able to deduct it?
+Can I deduct my expenses from a job?
+It could be the following: Food expenses, bridge tolls, accommodation.
+Is it all deductible or do I need to set up a CVR to be able to deduct it?

 The short answer is: Yes, you can deduct the mentioned expenses.
-Especially with regard to food expenses, however, it is a prerequisite that you have a gaming job that is at a long distance from your place of residence.
-In that case, the expense can be described as "business".
-You do not need a CVR number for it.
-However, you need to remember documentation of the expenses you are deducting.
+Especially with regard to expenses for food, it is a prerequisite that you have a gig job that is a long way from your place of residence.
+In that case, the expense can be described as "commercial".
+You don't need a CVR number for that.
+However, you must remember documentation for the expenses you deduct.

 14: Can I deduct technical equipment?